I earn a small commission on purchases of recommended books, audios etc. This helps me continue my work on this website. Thanks for your support!

 Some people question how rehab helps addicts overcome their addiction, but the important thing to recognize is that these treatment centers offer proactive support and customized treatment to help each patient overcome their internal struggles, including the battle with low self esteem.
 A good rehab program serves as a backstop for someone who is dealing with addiction, as an out of control addiction can lead to a loss of a career, family, friends and an entire social network and the loss of confidence and self-value that can result.
-That’s why it’s so important for anyone dealing with addiction to seek help from a rehab center that uses healthcare and mental health professionals to support the person who is going through rehab.
+That’s why it’s so important for anyone dealing with addiction to seek help from a rehab center that uses healthcare and mental health professionals to support the recovering person and help restore confidence after addiction.

 Not Just a “Getaway”

 Some people have the impression that going into rehab involves just going to a luxury spa for a quick getaway, while nothing could be further from the truth.
 A quality rehab center will take a client through a detox process initially, and this process should be overseen by experienced healthcare professionals who can supervise the detoxification and ensure the safety of the client during the withdrawal.
 Common withdrawal symptoms can sometimes be dangerous, as they include diarrhea, vomiting, hallucinations and seizures, which can be life-threatening.
 This is why professional supervision is essential.

 Many people who are dealing with addiction also have mental health problems such as anxiety, low self esteem and depression, and that’s why it’s very important for mental health support to be part of the rehab as well.
 Mental health issues can add extra complications, especially if the addict is in need of medications to deal with problems like bipolar disorder.
 All of this should be monitored and treated by a mental health professional to ensure that the detox and rehab process doesn’t put the client in danger, as they strive to become clean, sober and healthy.